 6. How much do I pay if I don’t get any health insurance?

-Healthcare.gov has yet to release the final 2018 numbers (they rise with inflation), but, for tax year 2017, the penalty is $695 per adult and and $347.50 per child or 2.5% of household income.
+Under the ACA, the penalty — which the IRS is apparently extra-enforcing this year — is $695 per adult and and $347.50 per child or 2.5% of household income.
 You pay whichever amount is higher … unless you qualify for an exemption.

 7. There are Obamacare exemptions?

 Quite a few actually.
 You generally don’t have to pay a penalty if you were uninsured for less than three consecutive months in a year.
 Or if you’re incarcerated, in the U.S. illegally, a member of a healthcare ministry, exempt from filing a tax return due to low income, or studying abroad for longer than a year.
-And you’re exempt from buying a plan if the least expensive one available to you costs more than 8.16% of your household income (at least for 2017.
-Again, 2018 numbers aren’t out yet.)
+And you’re exempt from buying a plan if the least expensive one available to you costs more than 8.16% of your household income.

 There are hardship exemptions you can apply for, too.
 Say you filed for bankruptcy or have medical expenses you can’t afford.
 Hardship exemptions are usually short-term.
 Some cover the month before the hardship; some cover the month after.
 Some cover the months of.
 This is a real mixed bag, but there’s actually a tool on Healthcare.gov that’ll help you determine what exemptions you might qualify for.